fandywang/thirdparty_intro/README.md

 ## vim

 * [spf13-vim](http://vim.spf13.com/) - spf13-vim is a distribution of vim plugins and resources for Vim, GVim and MacVim.
 It is a completely cross platform distribution that stays true to the feel of vim while providing modern features like a plugin management system, autocomplete, tags and tons more.
+* [Maximum Awesome](https://github.com/square/maximum-awesome) - Config files for vim and tmux, lovingly tended by a small subculture of peace-loving hippies.
+Built for Mac OS X.

+# golang base 库

+* [glog](https://github.com/golang/glog) - Leveled execution logs for Go.
+* [groupcache](https://github.com/golang/groupcache) - groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.